nuuuwan/news_lk3_data/README.md

 Child actress Sindagana Cooray also won a Certificate of Jury Merit for her performance in the “Helyan” teledrama aired on TV Derana.

 Derana Dream Star, the Sri Lankan reality television series was awarded as the Best Television Reality Programme of the Year.
 Dream Star which was launched in the year 2008 has presented over 11 seasons since the beginning.

+In the meantime, the Best Teledrama Singer of the Year award was won by Piyumi Bhagya Wanninayaka for the “Sanka Hanga” song in “Rosa Sudui Adariye” teledrama telecasted on TV Derana.

 ◼️